TylerAlsop/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Two differences from both perspectives:
+- display: inline
+    - Item is embedded within the text/it stays on the same line.
+    - Only takes on the height and width of the line and/or text it is made from.
+- display: block
+    - Item is placed on a new line.
+    - Item can be given its own height and width.

 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?